Computer-generated virtual realities (i.e., games) initiated my academic drive and have fundamentally shaped who I am.

 Published in 2001 by Remedy, Max Payne is probably well-known for its effective presentation of New York City as a dark, drug-ridden place for noir drama.
 The main character, Max Payne, is characterized by such grief, pain, and determination that we cannot help but empathize with him throughout the play.
 After his wife is murdered by junkies addicted to a new kind of drug, Max, previously an NYPD, withdraws from the police and starts his own search for the source of the drug.
 In the journey, he meets several intriguing figures (such as the Russian mob boss, Vladimir, shown in a graphic novel slide on the right), fights his way through practically all gangs of NYC, and attains his revenge.
 His story is a tempest of anger, confusion, betrayal, and hypnosis.
 The comic-style narration of story also blends well into the hostile world depicted in the game, resulting in a powerful experience.

 What Makes Good Games?Now I have written a lot, but honestly it's rather pointless to tell about my experience of playing these games, because a game's journey is meaningful only to the traveler alone.
 But there is a common thread that accompanies every exceptional game in my memory: zero tolerance for mediocrity.
 Every aspect of the game must be flawless.
-A truly strong game nails down everything – story, art, music, ambience, interface, performance optimization, you name it.
-This is a result of the game's identity as a culture-complete medium.
+A truly strong game nails down everything – story, art, music, ambience, interface, performance optimization, etc. The reason is simple: a game is more than a sum of its elements.
+All elements work together to create a synergic effect, and therefore if one element is missing the synergy breaks.

 I expect much more from games in the coming years.
 And, ultimately, they will take their place as perhaps the most significant heritage of human civilization, and I'm eager to participate in their ascent.